zyqzxn/YuqiangZhangLab.github.io/_pages/home.md

 permalink: /
 ---

+## Welcome to Atmospheric Environment Research Group

-We are an atmospheric environment research group at the [School of Environmental Science and Engineering](https://ese.sustc.edu.cn/en/) at [SUSTech](https://www.sustech.edu.cn/en).
-Our aim is to better understand the processes determining the distribution of reactive gases and aerosols, and their implications for air quality, public health, and climate.
+We are a team of researchers studying processes determining the distribution of reactive gases and aerosols, and their implications for air quality, public health, and climate.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->